purpleleaves007/purpleleaves007.github.io/_pages/about.md

 - *2026.03*: 🎉🎉 One paper about WiFi Hidden Camera Localization accepted by **IEEE JSAC 2026**.
 Congrats to Huan Yan!
 - *2026.02*: 🎉🎉 One Paper about Handwriting Security accepted by **IEEE TDSC 2026**.
 Congrats to Jinyang Huang!
 - *2026.01*: 🎉🎉 One Paper about Physical-Informed Cross-Domain WiFi Gesture Recognition accepted by **ACM IMWUT/Ubicomp 2026**.
 Congrats to Myself!
-- *2025.11*: 🎉🎉 Invited to serve as an **Area Chair (AC)** for IEEE ICME 2026.
 - *2025.11*: 🎉🎉 One Paper about WiFi-based 3D Pose Estimation conditional accepted by **ACM Mobicom 2026**.
-Congrats to Songming Jia (My Master Student)!
+Congrats to Songming Jia (Master Student)!
 - *2025.11*: 🎉🎉 Invited to serve as a member of Artifact Evaluation Committee (AEC) for **Usenix Security 2026**.
 - *2025.11*: 🎉🎉 One Paper about WiFi-based gesture recognition accepted by **AAAI 2026**.
 Congrats to Ruobei Zhang and Shengeng Tang!
-- *2025.11*: 🎉🎉 As the Lead Guest Editor, I have launched a [Special Issue: Emerging Challenges and Innovations in IoT Security and Privacy in Electronics](https://www.mdpi.com/journal/electronics/special_issues/AMEWN42W8U) and warmly welcome your submissions.
 - *2025.10*: 🎉🎉 I have joined the School of Cyber Security at **Tianjin University** as a tenured **Associate Professor**.
 - *2025.09*: 🎉🎉 One Paper about AI for astronomy accepted by **NIPS DB Track 2025**, and has been selected as **spotlight paper**.
 Congrats to Kuocheng Wu and Guohang Zhuang!
 - *2025.07*: 🎉🎉 Our Watermark Updating Framework has been selected as [**Candidates of Best Paper**](https://2025.ieeeicme.org/awards/) (one of the Top 15 Papers) in ICME 2025.
 Congrats to Yanyan Liu!
 - *2025.06*: 🎉🎉 One Paper about WiFi Hidden Camera Localization accepted by **Usenix Security 2025**.
 Congrats to Myself!
-- *2025.05*: 🎉🎉 One Paper about RFID Sensing accepted by **ACM TOSN**.
-Congrats to Yuanhao Feng!
-- *2025.05*: 🎉🎉 Invited to serve as **Publication Chair** for **IEEE ISPA 2025 (CCF C)**.
 - *2025.03*: 🎉🎉 One Paper about Wireless Hidden Camera Localization accepted by **IEEE S&P 2025**.
-Congrats to Myself!
-- *2025.03*: 🎉🎉 One Paper about Noise Robust Facial Expression Recognition accepted by **IEEE TAFFC**.
 Congrats to Myself!
 - *2024.11*: 🎉🎉 It's an honor to become the recipient of the **[IEEE HITC Distinguished PhD Dissertation Award](https://ieee-hyperintelligence.org/award)**.
 Congrats to Myself!
 - *2024.10*: 🎉🎉 It's an honor to become the recipient of the **[IEEE SMC Society Andrew P. Sage Best Transactions Paper Award](https://www.ieeesmc.org/about-smcs/awards/andrew-p-sage-best-transactions-paper/)**.
 Congrats to Myself!